BxCppDev/bxjsontools/README.md

 ## Build and install:

-The  following  instructions  illustrate  how  to  build  and  install bxjsontools on a Linux system (tested:  16.04 LTS).
+The  following  instructions  illustrate  how  to  build  and  install bxjsontools on a Linux  system (tested: Ubuntu 16.04/18.04/20.04 LTS).
 It should be easy to adapt for a MacOS X system.

 CMake option(s):